-In 1900, Texas experienced the deadliest natural disaster in U.S. history, the Galveston hurricane.
+In 1900, Texas suffered the deadliest natural disaster in U.S. history with the Galveston hurricane.

-In 1901, the Democratic-dominated state legislature in Texas passed a bill requiring payment of a poll tax for voting and established white primaries, effectively disenfranchising most Black and many poor White and Latino people.
+In 1901, the Democratic-dominated state legislature passed a bill requiring payment of a poll tax for voting, effectively disenfranchising most Black and many poor White and Latino people.

 Since 1911, Texas has led the nation in the length of railroad miles within the state.